gorda/istio.io/content/en/blog/2018/soft-multitenancy/index.md

 multi-tenant environment and should be modified or augmented as described in the next section.

-### Kubernetes RBAC for Istio control plane resources
+### Kubernetes RBAC for Istio control plane resources{#Kubernetes-rbac-for-Istio-control-plane-resources}

 To restrict a tenant administrator to a single Istio namespace, the cluster administrator would create a manifest containing, at a minimum, a `Role` and `RoleBinding`